Puerto Princesa

 It is a city located in the western Philippine province of Palawan and is the westernmost city in the Philippines.
-Though the seat of government and capital for the province, the city itself is one of 38 independent cities within the Philippines not controlled by the province in which it is geographically located and is therefore an independent area located within Palawan.
+Though the seat of government and capital of the province, the city itself is one of 38 independent cities within the Philippines not controlled by the province in which it is geographically located and is therefore an independent area located within Palawan for its geographical and statistical purposes by the Philippine Statistics Authority.
+It is the largest city in the province of Palawan and the Mimaropa region.